lanl/SEPIA/docs/snippets.rst

 ----------------

 :ref:`sepiadata` objects are used to hold various types of data inputs to a model.
-The types and sizes of each input to `SepiaData` helps Sepia determine which kind of model is to be set up.
+The types and sizes of each input to `SepiaData` helps determine which kind of model is to be set up.

-A Sepia model may contain only simulation data (an emulator-only model) or both simulation and observed data.
+A SEPIA model may contain only simulation data (an emulator-only model) or both simulation and observed data.

-For an emulator-only model, the possible inputs are:

-* `x_sim`: controllable simulation inputs (those inputs that would also be known for observed data).
-  These are optional.
-If not provided, Sepia internally uses a dummy set of controllable input values all equal to 0.5.
-* `t_sim`: simulation inputs that would not be known for observed data.
-  At least one of `x_sim` or `t_sim` must be provided to make a valid model.
-* `y_sim`: simulation outputs, must be provided.
-* `y_ind_sim`: vector of indices for multivariate simulation output, required if the output is multivariate.
-* `x_cat_ind`: list to identify columns of `x` that are categorical variables, where 0 means not categorical and an integer gives the number of categories.
-Categorical variables should be nonzero integers.
-* `t_cat_ind`: list to identify columns of `t` that are categorical variables, similar to `x_cat_ind`.

-If, in addition, observed data will be included, the following possible inputs would be included:

-* `x_obs`: controllable inputs for the observed data, which are again optional if there are none for your data.
-* `y_obs`: observation outputs, must be provided.
-* `y_ind_obs`: indices for multivariate observation outputs, required if the outputs are multivariate.

 It is always good to call `print(data)` on your `SepiaData` object to verify your setup is as intended.

-Examples of data setup for different kinds of Sepia models (see :ref:`sepiadata` for fuller explanation of inputs):
+Examples of data setup for different kinds of SEPIA models (see :ref:`sepiadata` for fuller explanation of inputs):

 Univariate-output emulator-only data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^